 - Singing - Singing not only can sooth your child but develops listening skills, allows one to hear different parts of the word and your child will love hearing your voice.

-- Write - When your child writes of draw or form letters ask them questions and ensure to make the task easy by providing thicker markers and paper.
+- Write - When your child writes, draws, or forms letters ask them questions and ensure to make the task easy by providing thicker markers and paper.
 Explore other avenues to create letters such as sidewalk chalk, playing in the sand and even ketchup on a plate.